Printer Friendly PDF

 - Family History: Women with family members with ovarian cancer may be at increased risk of developing the disease.
 Increased risk of ovarian cancer may be passed through the father’s side of the family as frequently as through maternal relatives.
 If you have a family history of cancer, genetic testing is available and can help determine your risk.

 - Age: Approximately 50 percent of women diagnosed with ovarian cancer are over 63 years old.

 - Parity: Having one or more children and breastfeeding may reduce the risk of ovarian cancer.
 Women who have never given birth face a higher risk.

 - Breast Cancer: Women who have had breast cancer or have a family history of breast cancer face a higher risk of developing ovarian cancer.
 Some of the genetic disorders that increase a woman’s risk for breast cancer, such as those with a BRCA1 and BRCA2 gene mutation, also significantly increases one’s risk for developing ovarian cancer.

 - Obesity: Being overweight increases the risk of ovarian cancer.

-Currently, there is not a screening test for ovarian cancer, as the Pap test screens only for cervical cancer and some infections.
-Therefore, women should be aware of the symptoms of ovarian cancer, as early detection is critical.
+Currently, there is no standard screening test for ovarian cancer, as the Pap test screens only for cervical cancer and some infections.
+Therefore, women should be aware of the symptoms for ovarian cancer, as early detection is critical.
 Women should consult their physician if they persistently experience any of the following symptoms: